 Hints on how to create this figure:

-- Sketch yourself what this graph should look like - Then ask "what summary statistics do I need to make this graph?" - Create the summary statistics - Plot the summary statistics adopted, conditional on covariates.
-Look at Lecture 3 for our discussion of trends.
-Report the results in a table, and write a few sentences that interpret the results of your test.
+- Sketch yourself what this graph should look like - Then ask "what summary statistics do I need to make this graph?" - Create the summary statistics - Plot the summary statistics

 Write a few sentences that interpret the figure.